great-expectations/great_expectations/docs/how_to_guides/configuring_data_docs/how_to_host_and_share_data_docs_on_s3.rst

         ]
       }

+3. **Apply the policy**

-3. Run the following CLI command to apply the policy:
+  Run the following CLI command to apply the policy:

   .. code-block:: bash